arunkumar9488455-collab/AI_workout_recommendation/README.md

 6. Run the App (streamlit run app.py)

 Tech Stack Used:

 Frontend
-1.Streamlit – lightweight web UI for Python projects Backend
+1.Streamlit – lightweight web UI for Python projects

+Backend

-OpenAI API – used to generate customized workout plans Python-dotenv – secure environment variable handling SQLite3 – local database for storing user workout reports
+1.OpenAI API – used to generate customized workout plans 2.Python-dotenv – secure environment variable handling 3.SQLite3 – local database for storing user workout reports

 Predictive Logic:
 the number of weeks required to reach a user’s target weight using a formula based on